 If your pre-training review finds that accredited training is not suitable for the student, you should consider whether a pathway program would be a good first step.
 This could include pre-accredited training in a supported environment.
+The Learn Local website has useful information about referral paths to pre-accredited training.

 If the training is suitable, but the student will need support, you should provide educational support options, in line with regulatory standards.
-For example, you might consider modifying training materials or methods, or offering additional foundation skills subjects.
+For example, you might consider modifying training materials or methods or offering additional foundation skills subjects.